touchHLE/touchHLE/README.md

 Real development started in December 2022, and this is so far [a single person](https://hikari.noyu.me/)'s full-time passion project.
 There's only been a handful of releases so far and no promises can be made about the future.
 Please be patient.

-Currently, the supported functionality is not much more than what the single supported app uses.
-The code tries to be reasonably complete where it can, though.
+Currently, the supported functionality is not much more than what's needed by a handful of supported apps, although the code tries to be reasonably complete where it can.
+The completeness varies a lot between APIs, e.g. UIKit is easily the most hacky and incomplete of the large frameworks that have been implemented, whereas the OpenGL ES and OpenAL implementations are probably complete enough to cover a large number of early apps.

 # Usage